 You do not need to make a decision or take any legal action to qualify for underpin protection.
 If you qualify, the protection will automatically apply.

-If you are protected, when you take your L G P S pension, your pension fund will check whether your pension would have been higher under the final salary scheme.
+If you are protected, when you take your L G P S pension, your pension fund will check whether it would have been higher under the final salary scheme.
 If it would have been, your pension is increased.
 Most members will not see an increase to their pension.
 This is because most members build up a higher pension in the current scheme than they would have built up in the final salary scheme.

 You can find out more about the underpin and how you might be affected in the McCloud remedy section of the LGPS member website.